snare/scruffy/README.md

 *Scruffy.
 The Janitor.*

-Scruffy is a framework for managing the environment in which a Python-based tool runs.
+Scruffy is a framework for taking care of a bunch of boilerplate in Python apps.
 It handles the loading of configuration files, the loading and management of plugins, and the management of other filesystem resources such as temporary files and directories, log files, etc.

 A typical use case for Scruffy is a command-line Python tool with some or all of the following requirements: